 Next thing you know, you have the next Great American Novel on your hands (well, at least that's what your mom tells you).
 What do you do now?

 Uncle Neil would never sell out.
-But not everyone call play
+But not everyone call play a mean harmonica like him. |

 If you really believe in your work, then you pimp that puppy out to any and every established publishing house that will give you the time of day.
 There's no question.
 Why wouldn't you?
 Beyond having your work published and distributed through an established legitimate enterprise, you're measuring your work against the highest of standards and predecessors.
 The feeling of some grumpy old editor looking at your work and deeming it worthy to stand beside the likes of (insert your favorite published work here________) I think would be beyond pleasing and self-gratifying.